BraisCabo/minishell/README.md

 # minishell

-This project is all about recreating the shell, taking bash (Bourne Again Shell) as reference.
+This project was for the operating systems course in the software engineering degree at the Universidad Rey Juan Carlos.
+It is all about recreating the shell, taking bash (Bourne Again Shell) as reference.
 This was a couple project, and I worked with [@lord-47](https://github.com/lord-47) :)

 ### What the Shell?